 What Kind of Potato Makes the Best Scalloped Potatoes?

-- In a slow cooker, layer half of the potatoes, onion, ham, and cheese.
+- Peel and slice potatoes, and tossed with a few pinches of salt.
+In a slow cooker, layer half of the potatoes, onion, ham, and cheese.

 - Repeat layer.